OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

 </p>

 **Note:** As per OpsHub Integration Manager's default behavior, when you integrate projects that have child projects, child projects' entities also sync when integration starts.
 Look at the sample below.
 The 'Demo Project' shown here has two child projects as well.
 That means when you integrate 'Demo Project', child projects within it - CAB Approval and eCAB Approval - will also sync by default.

 <p align="center">
   <img src="../assets/VersionOne_Project_Selection.png" />
 </p>

 To avoid this behavior, you can configure criteria in a manner that child projects are excluded during the integration.
 For example, you can set a query that specifies that data from only the project in the given integration's scope has to be synchronized.

+The criteria query, in this case, should be: Scope.Name = 'Project Name for which entities needs to be sync'.

+Let's look at the example below.
+In this case, 'Demo Project' is the parent project with child projects within.
+Now, as we only want to integrate the parent project, choose 'Yes' in the Criteria Configuration drop-down field and add the query in the format give above i.e. Scope.Name = 'Demo Project'.

 The criteria query, in this case, should be:
 **Scope.Name = 'Project Name for which entities needs to be sync'.**